Daniel-Brai/Daniel-Brai/README.md

 # My Bio

-- 👋 Hi, I’m Daniel Brai, a Third-year Computer Science student at the University of Ibadan, Nigeria.
+- 👋 Hi, I’m Daniel Brai, an Aspiring Software Engineer in my third year at the Department of Computer Science student, University of Ibadan, Nigeria.
-- 👀 I’m interested in all things Software from Full-Stack Web Development to Systems Programming to Network Programming and finally Immersive Technologies such AR/VR.
+- 👀 I’m interested in solving problems in the areas of Full-Stack Web Development to Systems Programming and finally Network Programming.
-- 🌱 I’m currently learning Front-end development using React and Svelte, Back-end development using Javascript/Typescript, Ruby and Python and Data Analytics using Python.
+- 🌱 I’m currently looking into Front-end development using Svelte, Back-end development using Typescript, Ruby and Python; Network and System Programming using Golang and/or Rust.
-- 💞️ I’m looking to collaborate on Full-stack App Projects particularly the Back-End area of development.
+- 👯 I’m looking to collaborate on any projects with like-minded individuals.
-- 📫 You can out to reach me via [E-mail](mailto:danielbrai.dev@gmail.com), and [LinkedIn](https://www.linkedin.com/in/daniel-brai-12baa21a3/).
+- 📫 You can out to reach me via [LinkedIn](https://www.linkedin.com/in/daniel-brai-12baa21a3/) and [E-mail](mailto:danielbrai.dev@gmail.com)
 <!--
 **Daniel-Brai/Daniel-Brai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.